 Self in Community must be completed during the first 36 credits at SLU.

 In the spirit of caring for the whole person, this three-part series of requirements offers students grounding, guidance, and support as they join the University community, engage in vocational discernment, and plan for a purpose-filled life in solidarity with others.

-Theological & Philosophical Foundations (6 credits - two courses)
+Theological and Philosophical Foundations (6 Credits - Two Courses)

 The disciplines of Philosophy and Theology lie at the center of Jesuit education.
 These two courses challenge students to reflect on their own and others’ worldviews by wrestling with “ultimate questions” in dialogue with the Catholic, Jesuit tradition.